-Students have been followed since Year 3 (when they were 8-9 years of age).
-Details of each wave of data collection can be found below.
+Students have been followed since Grade 3 when they were 8-9 years of age.
+We catch up with students every year for a new 'wave' of data collection.
+In 2018, CATS will be in wave 7.
+Details of each wave so far can be found below.

-Wave 6 is taking place throughout 2017.
-Students attending a CATS high school will continue to complete their questionnaire at school, and have their height and weight measured.
-We will ask students who will not be seen at school to complete their questionnaire and measurements at home.
-We will also ask parents to complete a short questionnaire.
+Wave 6 is took place in 2017.
+Students attending a CATS high school were able to complete their questionnaire at school, and have their height and weight measured.
+Many students who were not seen at school completed their questionnaire and measurements at home, either online, by post, or on the phone.
+We also asked parents to complete a short questionnaire.

 Now in their first year of high school, CATS students had moved from 50 primary schools to over 250 high schools.
 As such, visiting all students at their new high school was not possible.
 Instead, we recruited 47 high schools with large numbers of CATS students.
 We continued to see these students at high school, where they completed their questionnaire and had their height and weight measured.